promethazine codeine syrup cost

-This mustard probably brings you good luck but the real question is, would you buy it?
+This mustard in the featured image probably brings you good luck but the real question is, would you buy it?
+I’m frankly freaked out!

-Who doesn’t love a few local superstitions, which of course like many countries with a rich and colourful history – Italy is pretty famous.
+Who doesn’t love a few local superstitions?
+Far more prevalent of course in many countries with a rich, varied and colourful history – and in that category Italy is pretty famous.
 I first delved into this fascinating subject after an unfortunate ‘broom’ incident.
-When stumbling into the kitchen for yet another ice coffee in the heat of summer hell a few years ago in Florence, I accidentally stepped under my ex-boyfriend’s mothers broom while she was sweeping which I immediately learned was not ok.
-Besides learning a mild Italian curse word that afternoon, and without understanding why this was a big deal, my ex finally explained that sweeping over someone’s feet means they will never get married.
-Seriously this had to have been made up my a bitter housewife.
+When stumbling into the kitchen for yet another ice coffee in the heat of summer hell a few years ago in Florence, I accidentally stepped under my ex-boyfriend’s mother’s broom as she furiously swept up our minuscule mess from lunch (sweeping was a multi-day affair) after which I immediately learned was not ok.
+The positive is that I managed to learn a mild Italian curse word that afternoon, and without understanding why this was a big deal, my ex finally explained that sweeping over someone’s feet means they will never get married.
+Seriously this had to have been made up by a bitter housewife or mom’s who might not want you to marry their sons.

-Our blog roundtable subject for the week, Italian superstitions is such a fun subject and I have always loved chatting about these kinds of subjects since I was born on Friday the 13th and you can imagine how wonderful that was growing up.
-The great thing is that any mood swing or faux pas can be blamed on this birthday and I am sure I will continue to ‘use’ it for whatever I need though strangely enough Friday the 13th in Italy is considered positive while the 17th brings all sorts of evils and wrath!
+So, for our blog roundtable subject for the week, Italian superstitions are such a fun subject and especially because I had the bad/good fortune of actually being born on Friday the 13th and you can imagine how wonderful that was growing up.
+The great thing is that any mood swing or mild faux pas can be blamed on this birthday and I am sure I will continue to ‘use’ it for whatever I need.
+Strangely enough Friday the 13th in Italy isn’t considered particular negative while instead the 17th brings about all sorts of evil and wrath!

 So what are some other superstitions that reign true in my favorite country aka.
 Italy?
 Today, ironically on Friday the 13th, let’s touch on five of my favorite Italian superstitions